 Oftentimes in business we look for a way to test a concept or service in order to work out the kinks and gather feedback, or data points.

 You're still in the testing phase, so a full-blown launch just doesn’t make sense.
 Enter the concept of a beta run, or a soft launch.
-Extremely valuable for gathering information, but perhaps less so when you’re giving away your service for free.
+Extremely valuable for gathering information, but perhaps less so if you’re giving away your service for free.

 The thing is, when you give things away for free, people are far less invested than when they pay for it.
 I’ve been there, and I’ve learned how I can do better.